James Stewart: Political views

 Stewart was a staunch conservative Republican throughout his life.
 A political argument in 1947 reportedly led to a fistfight with friend Henry Fonda (a liberal Democrat), according to some accounts, but the two maintained their friendship by never discussing politics again.
 The fistfight may be apocryphal, as Jhan Robbins quotes Stewart as saying, "Our views never interfered with our feelings for each other.
 We just didn't talk about certain things.
 I can't remember ever having an argument with him—ever!"

 In 1964, Stewart campaigned for the conservative presidential candidate Barry Goldwater and, according to biographer Marc Eliot, erred on the obsessive prior to the election.
-Stewart was a hawk on the Vietnam War, and maintained that his son, Ronald, did not die in vain.
-Following the assassination of Senator Robert F. Kennedy in 1968, Stewart, Charlton Heston, Kirk Douglas and Gregory Peck issued a statement calling for support of President Lyndon B. Johnson's Gun Control Act of 1968.
+Stewart was a hawk on the Vietnam War and maintained that his son, Ronald, did not die in vain.
+Following the assassination of Senator Robert F. Kennedy in 1968, Stewart, Charlton Heston, Kirk Douglas, and Gregory Peck issued a statement calling for support of President Lyndon B. Johnson's Gun Control Act of 1968.

 Stewart actively supported Ronald Reagan's bid for the Republican presidential nomination in 1976.
 He attended Reagan's campaign rallies, in one speech assuring that he was more conservative than ever, regardless of the death of his son in the Vietnam War.
+In the last years of his life, he supported the re-election of Jesse Helms to the Senate in 1990 and also donated to the campaign of Bob Dole for the 1996 presidential election.

-In 1988, Stewart made a plea in Congressional hearings, along with Burt Lancaster, Katharine Hepburn, Ginger Rogers, film director Martin Scorsese and many others, against Ted Turner's decision to 'colorize' classic black and white films, including It's a Wonderful Life.
+In 1988, Stewart made a plea in Congressional hearings, along with Burt Lancaster, Katharine Hepburn, Ginger Rogers, film director Martin Scorsese, and many others, against Ted Turner's decision to 'colorize' classic black-and-white films, including It's a Wonderful Life.
 Stewart stated, "the coloring of black-and-white films is wrong.
 It's morally and artistically wrong and these profiteers should leave our film industry alone."

 In 1989, Stewart founded the American Spirit Foundation to apply entertainment-industry resources to developing innovative approaches to public education and to assist the emerging democracy movements in the former Iron Curtain countries.
-In the last years of his life, he supported the re-election of Jesse Helms to the Senate in 1990, and also donated to the campaign of Bob Dole for the 1996 presidential election.